openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks.md

 1. **Throughput** - Measures the number of inferences delivered within a latency threshold. (for example, number of Frames Per Second - FPS).
 When deploying a system with deep learning inference, select the throughput that delivers the best trade-off between latency and power for the price and performance that meets your requirements.
 2. **Value** - While throughput is important, what is more critical in edge AI deployments is the performance efficiency or performance-per-cost.
 Application performance in throughput per dollar of system cost is the best measure of value.
 3. **Efficiency** - System power is a key consideration from the edge to the data center.
 When selecting deep learning solutions, power efficiency (throughput/watt) is a critical factor to consider.
 Intel designs provide excellent power efficiency for running deep learning workloads.
 4. **Latency** - This measures the synchronous execution of inference requests and is reported in milliseconds.
-Each inference request (for example, preprocess, upload, infer, download, postprocess) is allowed to complete before the next is started.
-This performance metric is relevant in usage scenarios where a single image or frame is processed.
-An example would be the healthcare sector where medical personnel often only request analysis of a single ultra sound scanning image or in real-time or near real-time applications for example an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.
+Each inference request (for example: preprocess, infer, postprocess) is allowed to complete before the next is started.
+This performance metric is relevant in usage scenarios where a single image input needs to be acted upon as soon as possible.
+An example would be the healthcare sector where medical personnel only request analysis of a single ultra sound scanning image or in real-time or near real-time applications for example an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

 \htmlonly
 <!-- these CDN links and scripts are required.
 Add them to the <head> of your website -->